nimdone/nimdone-88471/src/pages/index.md

         image: images/Picture4.png
         image_alt: App user profile preview
         content: >
-          **Finalize the outline and see the slides autoarranged into beautiful presentations that can be exported as Powerpoint.**
+          **With a single click the outline is  autoarranged into beautiful presentations that can be exported as Powerpoint.**
         actions:
           - label: Watch video